ramit21/react-burger-app/README.md

 ```
 npm install --s react-router-dom
 ```
 Then import BrowserRouter in the index.js file to setup routing for the project.
-Wrapt the App inside the BrowserRouter and render this JSX structure instead of direct App.
+Wrap the App inside the BrowserRouter and render this JSX structure instead of direct App.

 Then implement routing in App.js using the Route module from react-router-dom